 For less than a plane ticket—which doesn’t typically need sign-off within your organization—you can test paid media.

 Once you’ve proven the test to work, I guarantee your communications budget will suddenly have some money in it to build on your theory.

 And shared media, really?

-How are less than 20 percent of communicators using shared media for content promotion and amplification?
+How is that less than 20 percent of communicators using shared media for content promotion and amplification?

-That doesn’t even make sense, considering most of use are tweeting and Facebooking and snapping our lives away.
+That doesn’t even make sense, considering most of us are tweeting and Facebooking and gramming our lives away.